Create and configure a new connector to use an on-premise CSV File as a data source

 return (numberOfRecords, listData);

-5. Create a new Data Behaviour for the operation “Read”, so that data is retrieved when you wish to select a Transportation Service for your order.
+5. Set the code for the “Read” Data Behaviour, so that data is retrieved when you wish to select a Transportation Service for your order.

 Remember to change the variable filePath and csvSplitChar with your csv file full path and the character configured as the CSV column delimiter.